 Case: Stainless steel

 Lug Width: 20mm

-The case is the perfect size measuring 40mm which fits smaller wrists like mine at 6.25 inches but the lug to lug distance is 48mm which is pretty tall for a 40mm watch.
+The case is the perfect size measuring 40mm which fits smaller wrists like mine at 6.1 inch but the lug to lug distance is 48mm which is pretty tall for a 40mm watch.
 Luckily it still looks okay and the lugs does not hang over too much on the wrist but it looks slightly better in person though I would’ve preferred it to be shorter.
 That’s the max I would go if you have a similar wrist size like mine.
 It’s also on the slim side with a thickness of 9mm with the domed mineral glass.
 On the back of the case is a brushed steel case back with a block shaped icon.
 The case has a nice black matte coating over stainless steel and has a good solid weight to it and it definitely does not feel cheap.
 The question is whether the coating can withstand scratches but my guess is it probably won’t as it’s not DLC or Cerakote coating which is much stronger.

 The crown is at the 9 o’clock position instead of the standard 3 o’clock position.
 That takes some getting used to but luckily since it’s a quartz watch, you just set and forget.
 The pros of having it there is that the protruding crown will not poke your skin if you’re wearing it on your left wrist.
 The crown’s size shows its presence and it has the Aevig logo etched to it.
 Also it’s a screw down crown which will make it more water resistant as the watch was built for ruggedness.